trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 This whole process was really starting to get to me, and I have to admit to giving up briefly around this time.
 I never actually solved this issue in the way that I wanted; that becomes irrelevant later, though, to wonderous cause.

 #### CSS styling

+Pandoc allows "intermediate" steps to be used when converted file formats to other formats.
+I'm not knowledgable of all the options available, but at least for PDF, you can specify an HTML intermediate step so that you can add a css argument to style the ultimate pdf output.
+[The official Pandoc documentation on this can be found here.](https://pandoc.org/MANUAL.html#:~:text=You%20can%20control%20the%20PDF%20style%20using%20variables%2C%20depending%20on%20the%20intermediate%20format%20used)

+Thankfully, this is the step that actually saved this whole project for me.
+In trying to find the right combination of pdf engine and arguments to get this to work, I again ran into the issue of trying to install additional packages to the docker container.
+I was trying to install [WeasyPrint](https://weasyprint.org/) to use as a pdf engine, as other pdf engines were complaining that they were not compatitble with HTML.
+This lead me to the `fpod/pandoc-weasyprint` docker container, [found here](https://hub.docker.com/r/fpod/pandoc-weasyprint).
+As the description intimates, this is a container built off the `pandoc/latex` image with WeasyPrint installed, as well as a few extras.

+So, I changed the docker image used in the GitHub action to this new container, and **everything just worked**.

+Pandoc allows for the `--css` argument, which just looks for a CSS file to use for styling (`--css="styles.css"`).
+Importantly, you also need ensure that your output filetype is html (`--to=html`), but your output filename ends with .pdf (`--output="output_file.pdf"`).
+You will also want to ensure that Pandoc tries to use WeasyPrint to generate your pdf (`--pdf-engine=weasyprint`).

+The default styling on my first successful run actually came out very pretty.
+I'm not clear if that is base WeasyPrint or if the docker container has a default css file defined.
+The only things I currently have changed is a slight increase to the line height of paragraph and list item elements.

+*And!
+This new setup even fixed the unicode character issues I was having before!*

+### Pandoc End

+In the end, I'm totally happy with the output I've achieved with the current action.
+Now we just need to upload that pdf document in a way that makes it easy to access.

+## Upload and Release Artifacts

+These two steps are luckly pretty much standard fare.
+You actually likely don't even need both; if you're going to choose between the two, I'd recommmend the Upload PDF as Release step, as that allows downloading the pdf directly, instead of compressed in a zip archive.

+The only issue I ran into at this stage was ensuring that there was a unique "tag" for each release.
+To make things simple, I'm just using the run number provided by the GitHub runner; this number ticks up for each run.
+I'm also appending this number to the file name and release name so that it is easier to identify different versions of the file.
+You may want to make this tag construction more nuanced, perhaps with semantic version, but just using the run number works for me for now.
+Finally, I add the `makeLatest` flag to the most recent run; again probably not necessary with a fancier versioning system, but works for simple use.

+A new release is generated on each run per this workflow, though you could specify more specific releases in the `on` argument at the beginning of the workflow file.

+[This link automatically redirects to the most recent version of the final output file](https://github.com/trevclaridge/Writ-of-Rulers/releases/latest).
+You can achieve this by adding "/releases/lastest" to your GitHub repo's url once everything is set up.

 ## The Final YAML